 - an emergency plan designed for your premises, including the action you need to take if there is a fire on your commercial property or nearby

 - records of fire-fighting arrangements in place to control the fire risk

-Even if you have fewer than five employees, it is good practice to make a written record of your risk assessment.
+Even if you have fewer than five employees, it is good practice to make a written record of your fire risk assessment.

 Maintenance records for fire training